 Disclaimer: This is a collaborated post and may contain affiliate links.

 We’re lucky to live in a part of the world where the school system is excellent.
-When our children leave school they know how to read and write, they know about history and religion and have their creative flair nurtured through art and music.
-However, schools can’t teach our kids everything and there are a number of skills that we as parents need to teach.
+When our children leave school they know how to read and write.
+They know about history and religion and have their creative flair nurtured through art and music.
+However, schools can’t teach our kids everything.
+There are a number of skills that we as parents need to teach.
 Some of these things, the schools will skim the surface but we can delve much deeper and secure skills that will benefit our kids throughout their lives and into adulthood.
 Here are some examples.

 Money can be a difficult concept for kids to understand.
 When they ask for things but we’re not able to afford them, they might see it as unfair or unjust- as though they’re being purposely withheld.
-An understanding of money is so important, it helps them to understand where you’re coming from when you tell them they can’t have that brand new smartphone or that they have to wait for Christmas for big presents like bicycles and designer clothes (if they’re lucky!)
+An understanding of money is so important.
+It helps them to understand where you’re coming from when you tell them they can’t have that brand new smartphone or that they have to wait for Christmas for big presents like bicycles and designer clothes (if they’re lucky!)
 It also teaches them responsibility and generally is a skill that every individual needs to master by adulthood.
 You can teach kids the value of money by having them do age appropriate chores for their pocket money.
-Encourage them to save for the things they want but let them waste their money from time to time so they can understand that once it’s gone it’s gone.
-That money is an finite resource and once it’s gone you have to work hard to earn more.
+Encourage them to save for the things they want.
+L

 Swimming is a skill that could save your child’s life.
 Not only is it good exercise and fun, but if they were to fall into a pool or lake you want peace of mind that they’ll know what to do.
 See if there are swimming lessons for their age group at your local pool, if they’re nervous and need some extra help you could always look into private swimming lessons.
 These can help them to build their confidence.